jomarcardoso/mu-game/README.md

 - factions
 - start in a town like wow
 - build system: diablo 2 with 3 trees
-- mob drops only feed-stock
+- mob drops only feed-stock raw material
 - craft
+- pay expensive blacksmith (do not broke your armor)
+- high level areas near low level areas
+- you can steal items from enemies
 - npcs accept mined gold and sell everything
 - rare wandering salesman
 - npc specialist in some crafts